 Why Vitamin K and Gummies Don't Get Along

 Vitamin K comes in two main forms: K1 from plants, and K2 (especially the popular MK-7) from bacterial fermentation.
 Both are fat-soluble, light-sensitive, and oxygen-sensitive.
-Gummy manufacturing, on the other hand, relies on an aqueous gel-water, sweeteners, citric acid, and gelatin or pectin.
+Gummy manufacturing, on the other hand, relies on an aqueous gel—a watery mix of water, sweeteners, citric acid, and gelatin or pectin.
 Mixing an oil-based active into that watery environment?
-It's a recipe for separation, clumping, and wildly uneven dosing.
+It's a recipe for separation, clumping, and random dosing.

 Then there's heat.
-A typical gummy cook hits 80-95°C. Vitamin K2 starts degrading above 45°C. Without careful process engineering, you can lose more than 30% of your potency before the gummy even cools.
-That's not just a quality issue-it's a regulatory one.
+A typical gummy cook hits 80–95°C. Vitamin K2 starts degrading above 45°C. Without careful process engineering, you can lose more than 30% of your potency before the gummy even cools.
+That's not a quality issue; it's a regulatory nightmare.

 1. Getting It Mixed Evenly

-Vitamin K typically arrives at the factory as an oil-based powder or beadlet.
+Vitamin K usually shows up at the factory as an oil-based powder or beadlet.
 Getting it to disperse uniformly through a viscous, sticky gummy mass is harder than it sounds.
 If it clumps or floats, one gummy might get double the dose while another gets half.
-That's a cGMP problem waiting to happen.
+Simple, right?
+Not for cGMP.

 The fix?
 Pre-emulsify the vitamin using high-shear mixing with a compatible carrier, then add it after the gummy base has cooled below 50°C. This preserves potency and ensures every gummy off the line delivers exactly what the label says.
-At KorNutra, we use a multi-stage blending process that traps the active in a stable micelle before it ever touches the hot gel.
+At KorNutra, we use a multi-stage blending process that locks the active into a stable micelle before it ever touches the hot gel.

 2. Surviving the Cook